prakashgithubnew/CoreJava/CoreJavaPractise/Collection/readme.md

 3. It improves manageability of code - Benefit

-**Difference between collections and collection** Collection is interface whcih contains list,set and queue Collections is utility class in java which provides methods like sorting , searching.
+**Difference between collections and collection** Collection is interface which contains list,set and queue Collections is utility class in java which provides methods like sorting , searching.